Stepland/jujube/docs/Compiling.md

 The meson install is pretty straightforward.

 For SFML, If you want to use another compiler than the one shipped with your system you may need to re-build SFML yourself using the compiler you chose.
 [Here's](https://www.sfml-dev.org/tutorials/2.5/compile-with-cmake.php) their docs.
-Don't forget to manually specify the compiler (and maybe the library install path) at the configuration step.
+Don't forget to manually specify the compiler (and maybe the library install path) at the configuration step (when you run `meson build`).

 ## Windows